- Transgender – an adjective that describes a person who does not identify as the gender they were assigned at birth.

 - Sex – usually refers to biology, but there is no one way to define biological sex.
 Most people attempt to define biological sex one way (usually with external genitalia or chromosomes), but the reality is there are five main major components of biological sex: chromosomes, hormones, expression of hormones, internal genitalia, and external genitalia.
 Most folks exist in within two binaries of classically ‘male’ and ‘female,’ but biological sex is a spectrum, and many people exist between the two main categories.
 These folks are called “intersex.”
 There is nothing wrong with their bodies, this is just a normal and natural expression of human biological diversity.
 See this page for more.

-- Gender (Gender identity) – the gender that a person is born with; a part of who someone is.
+- Gender (identity) – the gender that a person is born with; a part of who someone is.
 This does not have to match “biological sex,” though it often does as most people are not transgender.

 - Gender expression – a societal box we check or don’t to try to communicate our gender with others.
 This is culturally, temporally, and geographically constrained and is best defined by social construct.

-- Transman – a person who was assigned female at birth but identifies as male.
+- Trans man – a person assigned female at birth but identifies as male.

-- Transwoman – a person who was assigned male at birth but identifies as female.
+- Trans woman – a person assigned male at birth but identifies as female.

 - Transvestite/crossdresser – a person who portrays the “opposite” gender expression, but who identifies with the gender they were assigned at birth.